stratosphereips/bsy-clippy/README.md

   - `-t` / `--temperature` → sampling temperature (default: `0.7`)
   - `-s` / `--system-file` → path to a text file with system instructions
   - `-u` / `--user-prompt` → extra user instructions prepended before the data payload
+  - `-r` / `--memory-lines` → number of conversation lines to remember in interactive mode
 - Two modes of operation:
   - **Batch mode** (default) → waits until the answer is complete, then prints only the final result.
   - **Stream mode** → shows response in real-time, tokens appear as they are generated.